viamrobotics/docs/docs/how-tos/configure-teleop-workspace.md

 cost: "0"
 ---

-You can use teleop to create a custom workspace where you can visualize data from a machine.
+You can use teleop to create a custom workspace where you can visualize and aggregate data from a machine.
-Follow this guide to learn how to create a custom workspace using teleop, visualizing data from a camera, a sensor, or a movement sensor.
+You can currently visualize data from a camera, a sensor, or a movement sensor.

 {{% alert title="In this page" color="info" %}}